TV Season 12: Bayless' Best Ever Mexico City/

 Ingredients

-• 1teaspoon citric acid (aka sour salt, available in the kosher section of well-stocked grocery stores)
+• 1/2cup fresh lime juice OR 1 teaspoon citric acid (aka sour salt, available in the Kosher section of well-stocked grocery stores)

-• 1teaspoon salt (pure fine-ground sea salt works best here)
+• 1teaspoon salt (fine-ground sea salt works best here)

 Instructions